privet56/ng2Goodies/cheatsheets/kafka/kafka.md

 }
 ```
 ### Custom De-/Serializer
-    (not so optimal because of possible future versions, better to use Avro or similar)
+    (not so optimal because of possible future versions (=Schema change),
+    better to use Avro or similar)
 ```java
     in Producer/Consumer: Properties p...
     p.put("value.serializer", "MySerializer");
     p.put("value.deserializer", "MySerializer");